Watch Out! Frozen Iguanas Fall Out Of Trees

-MIAMI (CBSMiami) – As temperatures fell across South Florida this weekend, so did the iguanas.
+MIAMI (CBSMiami) – As temperatures fell across South Florida this [ast weekend, so did the iguanas.

 The cold front that dropped temperatures into the 30s and 40s led to cold-stunned iguanas dropping out of trees.